 If you are an avid follower of feng shui, you are certainly familiar with the annual feng shui updates.
 Tracing the movement of the so-called good and bad feng shui stars, or energies, the classical feng shui school called the flying star school recommends every new year a specific placement of feng shui cures in one's home and office in order to avoid the potential negative energy, as well as strengthen and welcome the auspicious energy.

-The feng shui stars, or energies, follow a certain pattern of movement that is calculated in advance and cures are placed on or before Chinese New Year (lunar, not solar).
-We have all the annual updates for home and office available to you, along with photos and online sources where you can buy your annual feng shui cures.
+- The feng shui stars, or energies, follow a certain pattern of movement that is calculated in advance and cures are placed on or before Chinese New Year (lunar, not solar).

 What do you do with your existing annual feng shui cures, though, when it is time to apply the new year updates?
 Do you discard your feng shui cures and buy new ones or do you reuse them?

-As this is a question that cannot be answered by a simple "Yes or "No" answer, let's explore it in more detail.
+This is a question that cannot be answered by a simple "Yes or "No" answer.

 There are many popular annual feng shui cures, and it is important to distinguish between the cures that are placed to increase and stabilize the positive/auspicious energy and the cures that are there to protect and neutralize the negative energy.